Sadie T. M. Alexander: Views and activities

 After the war she was appointed to Truman's Presidential Committee on Human Rights and shifted her focus to civil and human rights.
 Evidence in the archives suggests that her focus was in this direction for over a decade.
 Before being on the President's Committee on Civil Rights in 1947, Alexander held elected positions in national organizations such as the National Urban League, National Association for the Advancement of Colored People, Delta Sigma Theta sorority, National Bar Association, and the American Civil Liberties Union.
 Her advocacy primarily focused on economic issues affecting Black workers and challenging structural impediments to African American rights.
 In 1949, Alexander and six other Philadelphians formed the Citizens' Council on Democratic Rights to "protect and extend the enjoyment of human rights."
 In 1951, joined by Henry W. Sawyer, the Council became the Greater Philadelphia Branch of the American Civil Liberties Union; Alexander continued to serve on that organization's board of directors for many years.
 In 1963 she gave a speech to the Annual Conference of Commission on Human Rights and she returned to the topic of economic justice, advocating for universal employment.

 In a 1981 interview she did with the Geriatric Nursing journal about her position as chair of the WHCoA, Alexander expressed her disapproval of anti-abortion legislation.
 She advocated for better benefits for nurses and stressed their vitality to the healthcare system.
 She also expressed that everyone, no matter their age or educational level, can add value to the economy with the proper support.
+Alexander’s economic thought centered on the relationship between racial inequality and labor market outcomes in the United States.
+Drawing on her research and public speeches, she argued that disparities in wages, employment opportunities, and working conditions were shaped by systemic discrimination instead of individual failure.
+Her 1921 dissertation on Black migrant families in Philadelphia documented how low wages, high housing costs, and restricted job access limited economic mobility.
+In later writings, including “Negro Women in Our Economic Life,” she emphasized the concentration of Black women in low-wage domestic and service work and linked this to broader patterns of occupational segregation.
+Alexander also advocated for policy interventions such as fair employment practices, equitable distribution of public resources, and government responsibility in ensuring economic security.
+Her work contributed to early analyses of the intersection of race, gender, and economic inequality in the United States.